mmckelvy/powerset/README.md

 #### powerSetModule.listPowerSet(arr)

-description: Lists all the subarrays of a given array.
++ description: lists all the subarrays of a given array.
+Accomplishes this by mapping each subset to a particular binary number.
+No recursion is involved.
-param: arr is any array (e.g. [1, 23, 4] ).
++ param: arr is any array (e.g. [1, 23, 4] ).
+Any data type is permitted.
+Nested arrays are permitted, but note that the nested arrays will be treated as a single element.
-returns: an array of arrays.
++ returns: an array of arrays.
++ example:
+	powerSetModule.listPowerSet([1, 2, 3])
+	// returns:

+	[],
+	[3],
+	[2],
+	[2, 3],
+	[1],
+	[1, 3],
+	[1, 2],
+	[1, 2, 3]